 In addition to organizing professional development workshops, institutes, conferences, and other programs for teachers, CMES also makes publicly available stand-alone educational resources which anyone can use to further his or her knowledge of the histories and cultures of the Middle East.
-Additional resources supplemental to specific workshops can be found in the Educator Workshops section of this site.

 - Arab Political Transformations also known as the 'Arab Spring'

 - Learn Turkish via a Graphic Novel - Faruk Geç’s “A Letter from Germany” presented as an interactive module for self-study and classroom use.
 Adapted for students of Turkish by Ralph Jaeckel and Mehmet Süreyya Er.

 - Maps (For more maps, including detailed linguistic and ethnographic maps of the contemporary Middle East/Southwest Asia, please see the Maps and Statistics Collections of Columbia University's Gulf/2000 Project website)

 - Media Literacy and the Middle East

 - Middle East and Islamic World: Image Set and Teacher's Guide - Updated in 2012, this resource was orginally a carousel slide set and teacher's guide developed by the University of Chicago's Center for Middle Eastern Studies and published in 1992.
 It addresses such topics as how the region came to be known as the "Middle East"; linguistic, ethnic, and cultural diversity; and the origins and development of Islam and Islamicate civilization.

 - Middle East Photo Archive - University of Chicago, Regenstein Library

 - Public Opinion Research and Data (under construction)

 - Primary Sources for Teaching Middle East History (under construction)